Kiyoshi Akita: Biography

 In 1939, under the Abe administration, Akita was asked to serve in the cabinet as Minister of Welfare.
 He joined the Taisei Yokusankai in 1940, and was appointed as Minister of Colonial Affairs in the 2nd Konoe administration from September 1940 – July 1941.
 Afterwards, he retired from public life and was awarded the 1st class of the Order of the Sacred Treasures.
 Akita died in 1944.

 Family

-His son, Daisuke Akita was also a politician, serving in the post-war Diet, and as Minister of Justice (Japan) in the 1970s.
+His son, Daisuke Akita was also a politician, serving in the post-war Diet, and as Minister of Justice in the 1970s.